 Vulnerable adults put under added stress by housing service

-VULNERABLE adults with mental health issues in Camborne have been put under "added stress" by the housing association that is moving them to another location without their consent, according to a resident.
+VULNERABLE adults with mental health issues in Camborne have been put under “added stress” by the housing association which is moving them to another location without their consent, according to a resident.

-Debra Baker said she and seven other residents of Gaywood House have been treated with "little or no compassion, consideration or understanding" by the housing association, Stonham Services.
+Debra Baker, who lives at Gaywood House with seven others, said they have been treated with “little or no compassion, consideration or understanding” by the housing association, Stonham Services.

-She added that their mental health has been made worse by "vagueness" from Stonham, which cannot tell them where or when they are moving.
+She added that their mental health has been made worse by “vagueness” from Stonham, which cannot tell them where they are moving to or when.